A Jedi's Fight - A Star Wars Fan Fiction Story

 "Do you really think, it will work, master."

-"I do, but our success depends on your determination.
+"I do, but our success depends on your Force skills.
 As we're diving again I want you to steer this vessel straight on at our pursuer.
 Keep our course, don't deviate from it.
-I'm going to use the Force to protect us from a head-on collision, but our pursuers will think you're on collison course and that will be the end of their pursuit.
+I'm going to use the Force to protect us from a head-on collision, but our pursuers will think you're on collision course and that will be the end of their pursuit.
 Carefully watch the monitor, Ian.
 You take over now and don't disturb me."

 'Turn around and full speed, Ian' He heard his master say.